Maharashtrawadi Gomantak Party: Assembly Elections 2012

 Prior to the elections to the state assembly in February 2012, the MGP withdrew its support to the Congress led coalition government citing the medium of instruction as one of the issues.
 It then entered into a pre-poll agreement with the BJP.
 Under this agreement, the party contested eight seats (Benaulim, Dabolim, Marcaim, Nuvem, Ponda, Priol, Quepem and Thivim) while its partner fielded its candidates in another 31 seats.

 The allies supported independent candidate Nirmala Sawant from Cumbharjua.
-The elections were important for the party as it had to win either 3 seats or over 95,000 votes to retain its electoral symbol.
+The elections were important for the party as it had to win either three seats or over 95,000 votes to retain its electoral symbol.

 The party won three seats, all in and around the city of Ponda in central Goa.
 The Dhavalikar brothers retained their seats – Deepak Dhavalikar from Priol and Sudin Dhavalikar from Marcaim.
 Meanwhile, the MGP candidate Lavoo Mamledar beat Congress heavyweight and incumbent Home Minister Ravi Naik.
 The BJP won another 21 seats.

-The BJP-MGP alliance came to power with the support of 26 MLAs including 2 independent candidates in the 40 member house.
+The BJP-MGP alliance came to power with the support of 26 MLAs, including two independent candidates, in the 40 member house.
 Sudin was the minister for PWD, Transport and River Navigation in the new cabinet.
 Deepak holds the portfolios of Co-operation, Factories & Boilers.

 The crisis had even reached the point where dissolution of the party was discussed.
 Although the MGP has been part of the BJP-led National Democratic Alliance, the MGP and the BJP have been experiencing a rift to where Dhavalikar demanded that Laxmikant Parsekar (BJP) should resign as chief minister of Goa as a precondition for alliance talks for the 2017 polls.
 Parsekar responded by saying that the MGP's MLAs should resign if they were not satisfied with the CM.

 Assembly Elections 2017

-Before 2017 Goa Legislative Assembly election, MGP broke the alliance with Bharatiya Janata Party.
-Later they joined hands with Goa Suraksha Manch of RSS leader Subhash Velingkar and Shiv Sena and contested of 27 seat in the state.
+Before the 2017 Goa Legislative Assembly election, MGP broke the alliance with Bharatiya Janata Party.
+Later, they joined hands with Goa Suraksha Manch of RSS leader Subhash Velingkar and Shiv Sena and contested of 27 seat in the state.

-However, after the results no party gained clear majority whereas MGP won 3 seats.
-It decided to support the BJP led coalition on the precondition that former CM Manohar Parrikar who was serving as the Minister of Defense in the central ministry be brought back to lead the government in Goa.
+After the results were tallied, no party gained a clear majority; however, MGP won three seats.
+It decided to support the BJP-led coalition on the precondition that former CM Manohar Parrikar who was serving as the Minister of Defense in the central ministry be brought back to lead the government in Goa.
 The BJP agreed and MGP became a part of Manohar Parrikar led NDA government in Goa, Sudin Dhavalikar and Manohar Ajgaonkar of the MGP were given ministerial berths.

-In March 2019, Sudin was appointed Deputy Chief Minister of Goa along with Goa Forward Party's Vijai Sardesai in the newly formed Government of Promod Sawant but nine days later he was dropped form the ministry when of two MGP MLAs' Manohar Ajgaonkar and Dipak Pawaskar joined the Bharatiya Janata Party and reducing the tally of MGP to one.
-Soon Ajgaonkar was appointed Deputy Chief Minister of Goa.
+In March 2019, Sudin was appointed Deputy Chief Minister of Goa along with Goa Forward Party's Vijai Sardesai in the newly formed Government of Promod Sawant.
+However, nine days later, he was dropped form the ministry.
+This was when two MGP MLAs (Manohar Ajgaonkar and Dipak Pawaskar) joined the Bharatiya Janata Party; their resignations reduced the tally of MGP to one.
+Soon thereafter, Ajgaonkar was appointed Deputy Chief Minister of Goa.